How to read data in Case Interviews - a comprehensive guide

 - Think of the overall objective, and make a quick hypothesis about the key metrics required to assess the situation.
 To understand the competitive dynamics of the market, we would need to figure out the key product categories in the market and our company’s positioning with customers.

-- Try to think of reasons that might have caused the data to look like it does, and open new lines of enquiry.
-This helps the interviewer understand that you can not only do math, but can also draw business inferences from the exhibit – which is a key skill a consultant should possess.
-In this case, it stands to reason that more blue collar workers will buy work boots, since their professions require more manual effort and thus their shoes will wear out earlier.
+- Try to think of reasons that might have caused the data to look like it does, and open new lines of inquiry.
+This helps the interviewer understand that you can not only do math but can also draw business inferences from the exhibit – which is a key skill a consultant should possess.
+In this case, it stands to reason that more blue-collar workers will buy work boots since their professions require more manual effort, and thus their shoes will wear out earlier.
 Also, what is our client’s overall standing in the two boot segments? – that’s the natural next question.

 Interpreting and communicating your insights to the interviewer